ComScore

 THERE ARE 9 NATIONAL PARKS IN CALIFORNIA—HERE’S WHAT’S SPECIAL ABOUT EACH ONE

-best camping sites in ca joshua tree national park
+best camping in california joshua tree

 Best for Hiking Amid Desert Flora